 Seattle Sperm Bank is proud to provide Pacific Northwest Fertility (PNWF) patients with Directed and Known Donor Services!

 At SSB, we encourage recipients to be involved in the donor screening process from the very first visit to ensure clear communication between all parties.
 The recipient is welcome to come to the initial screening process to learn about the process and see the lab.
-When the recipient lives in another state, it’s important that she consult SSB by phone.
-The recipient and donor will have joint decisions to make regarding the donor’s screening, how many visits he should make, and whether to wash his semen samples for intrauterine insemination (IUI) prior to storage.
+When the recipient lives in another state, it’s important that they consult SSB by phone.
+The recipient and donor will have joint decisions to make regarding the donor’s screening, how many visits they should make, and whether to wash the semen samples for intrauterine insemination (IUI) prior to storage.

 The donors of PNWF patients will be required to schedule an Initial Semen Analysis visit, at which time the donor will provide an initial specimen for analysis and undergo preliminary infectious disease testing and screening.